Chart Color Schemes

 Minchinbury features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.0% of all households, consisting of 49.0% couples with children, 21.6% couples without children, and 14.7% single parent families.
-Non-family households constitute the remaining 14.0%, with lone person households at 12.3% and group households comprising 1.5% of the total.
-The median household size is 3.3 people, which is larger than the Greater Sydney average of 2.7.
+Family households constitute 86.0% of all households, including 49.0% couples with children, 21.6% couples without children, and 14.7% single parent families.
+Non-family households comprise the remaining 14.0%, with lone person households at 12.3% and group households making up 1.5%.
+The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households